cdzombak/driveway-monitor/README.md

 The prediction process consumes a video stream frame-by-frame and feeds each frame to the YOLOv8 model.
 The model produces predictions of objects in the frame, including their classifications (e.g. "car") and rectangular bounding boxes.
 These predictions are passed to the tracker process.

+For RTSP inputs, the capture loop now keeps retrying indefinitely when the camera temporarily drops offline.
+Reconnection uses an exponential backoff that resets once frames flow again; tune it with the `model.stream_reconnect_*` settings if you need faster or slower retries.

 ### Tracker

 (Configuration keys: `tracker` and `notification_criteria`.)